Boulder Laboratory for 3-Dimensional Electron Microscopy of Cells

 where (xo, yo, zo) are coordinates relative to the center of the output

-volume.
-The center coordinates of the transforms are used to assign them to
+input volume.
+The center coordinates of the transforms are used to

-their weights are proportional to the square of their distances from the
+tional to the square of their distances from the position being filled

-position being filled in.
-The same approach is used to extend the transform
+in.
+The same approach is used to extend the transform array to cover

 HISTORY